 - Sign in to the portal.

-- Open the Navigator and click on the Urban tab .
+- Open the Navigator and click the ArcGIS Urban tab .

-A list of plans and projects opens for the selected Urban Model.
+A list of available plans and projects displays.

 - Right-click a plan or project and select Import as Scene.

-- All scenarios and the parcels, zoning and overlays layers are imported into the scene.
+- All scenarios, parcels, and zoning and overlays layers are imported into the scene.

-- Additionally, a section of the basemap and elevation data is imported.
+- A section of the basemap, satellite map imagery, and elevation data is imported.

 - The scene is named after the imported project or plan.

-- The scene is stored in a CityEngine project named after the city name configured in the settings of the ArcGIS Urban.
-If the CityEngine project doesn’t exist it is created.
+- The scene is stored in a CityEngine project named after the city name configured in the ArcGIS Urban settings.
+If the CityEngine project doesn’t exist, it is created.

 Synchronize changes with ArcGIS Urban

-After you make changes to the scenarios or shapes in the imported scene you need to synchronize in CityEngine to upload these changes to ArcGIS Urban.
-When you synchronize the scene it is additionally updated with changes from the ArcGIS Urban version.
+After you make changes to the scenarios or shapes in the imported scene, you must synchronize the changes in CityEngine to upload them to ArcGIS Urban.
+When you synchronize the scene, it is also updated with changes from the ArcGIS Urban version.

-To synchronize, click ArcGIS Urban > Synchronize all scenarios in the main menu.
+To synchronize the changes, click ArcGIS Urban > Synchronize all scenarios in the main menu.

 - Adding or deleting a new scenario is also synchronized.

-- CityEngine doesn't check if a scenario is locked by its owner when synchronizing; changes to locked scenarios are also uploaded.
+- CityEngine doesn't check for locks on a scenario when it synchronizes; changes to locked scenarios are also uploaded.

-- If a shape or scenario has been modified in both the scene and ArcGIS Urban, a dialog is displayed and you must decide which version you want to keep; the other version is discarded.
+- If a shape or scenario has been modified in both the scene and ArcGIS Urban, a dialog box appears and you must choose which version you want to keep; the other version is discarded.

 Publish Urban scene layers

-You can publish CityEngine models as scene layers and link them as external layers to ArcGIS Urban plan or project scenarios.
-The scene layers are shown in ArcGIS Urban when switching scenarios in the Projects or Plans details view.
+You can publish CityEngine models as scene layers and link them as external layers to an ArcGIS Urban plan or project scenarios.
+The scene layers appear in ArcGIS Urban when you switch scenarios in the Projects or Plans details view.

-- In the Scene Editor, activate the scenario for which you want to publish models.
+- In the Scene Editor window, activate the scenario for which you want to publish models.

-- Select the models you want to publish in the Scene Editor or the Viewport .
+- Select the models you want to publish in the Scene Editor or the Viewport pane.

-- You can publish generated models and/or static models.
+- You can publish generated models and static models.

 - Shapes are not exported.

-The models are published to a Scene Layer and linked to the scenario.
+The models are published to a scene layer and are linked to the scenario.

-- If a Scene Layer is already linked to the scenario you have the choice to replace it or not.
+- If the scene layer is already linked to the scenario, you can choose to replace it.

-- After publishing is finished in CityEngine, the Scene Layer may not be immediately visible in ArcGIS Urban because the publishing is still running on ArcGIS Online.
+- When publishing is complete in CityEngine, the scene layer may not be immediately visible in ArcGIS Urban because the publishing is still running on ArcGIS Online.

-- If you want to see how the Scene Layer looks in ArcGIS Urban, you can click ArcGIS Urban > Open in Web browser in the main menu.
+- To see how the scene layer looks in ArcGIS Urban, click ArcGIS Urban > Open in Web browser in the main menu.
 This opens ArcGIS Urban in your browser and selects the imported plan or project.
-You need to sign in to ArcGIS Urban if you are not signed in.
+You must sign in to ArcGIS Urban.

 Generate plausible buildings

-You can generate plausible buildings of developed parcels similar to what is in the ArcGIS Urban application in ArcGIS Online.
+in ArcGIS Online, you can generate plausible buildings of developed parcels similar to that in ArcGIS Urban.
+When you open CityEngine, the latest ArcGIS Urban rule is automatically applied to your parcels.

-When a parcel is selected, the Inspector displays a Parcels section instead of Object Attributes.
-The selected parcels zoning attributes are shown as they are in the ArcGIS Urban online application.
+When a parcel is selected, the Inspector displays the Parcels section instead of Object Attributes.
+The selected parcel zoning attributes are shown as they are in ArcGIS Urban.